lmmentel/mendeleev/docs/source/index.rst

 If you would like to suggest an improvement or report a bug or data inconsistency please consider creating an `issue on bitbucket <https://bitbucket.org/lukaszmentel/mendeleev/issues>`_.
-I would be grateful especially grateful for references to possible data updates.
+I would be especially grateful for references to possible data updates and sources and recommendations of new data.

 Indices and tables
 ==================